 The foothills of the Aberdares are ideal for exploring on horseback and there are crystal clear mountain streams that abound with Trout.
 The Aberdares are a great place for waterfalls.

-There are a series of spectacular falls along the range, and at Nyahururu, Thompson’s Falls have became a popular rest stop for travellers.
+There are a series of spectacular falls along the range, and at Nyahururu, Thompson’s Falls have became a popular rest stop for travelers.

 Getting Around – Main road access to the Aberdares is via Mweiga or Nyeri, both easily accessed from Nairobi by bus/matatu or private transport.